Car-ram-el/oops_notes/README.md

 #### Friend function
 - Not a member, just a friend
 - Declared in class using `friend`, defined outside that class
 - No caller object because function is not a member.
-Not directly, but it can access any member
+Not directly, but it can access any member (`obj->property`)
 - ++ It can access private members of classes.
 Imagine any other function being able to do that.
 Right!
 - Member function of 1 class can be friend of another